TheCEDL/homework2/REPORT.md

 ```

 ## Problem 5: remove baseline and compare the variance/performance
-Theoretically, removing baseline should decrease the performance, but here we only perform a very simple RL task, and this task dependes highly on the initial values, so the result is not too obvious.
-I ran the test for dozens of times to finally get a result where the policy gradient with baseline is better.<br>
+Theoretically, removing baseline should increase the variance and decrease the performance.
+However, this task depends highly on the initial values, so the result is not too obvious.
+I ran the test for dozens of times to get a result where the policy gradient with baseline is better.<br>
 The figures below are return values with and without baseline.<br>
 <img src="https://github.com/markakisdong/homework2/blob/master/return_w_baseline.png" width="420">
 <img src="https://github.com/markakisdong/homework2/blob/master/return_wo_baseline.png" width="420">

 ## Problem 6: why we need to normalize the advantages
-The normalization steps can help the network learns efficiently by reducing the high variances between each accumulated reward, and can learn faster.
+The normalization steps can help the network learns efficiently by reducing the high variances between each accumulated reward, and can learn faster and more stable.

 ## Reference
 [David Silver's Slide - Policy Gradient](http://www0.cs.ucl.ac.uk/staff/D.Silver/web/Teaching_files/pg.pdf)